 According to an AARP survey of respondents aged 55 or older, 88% of those who responded consider it extremely important to have access to services that will enable aging in place in their homes.
-There are a wide range of adaptations that can make it more convenient and enjoyable to go about your daily routine while aging in place at home, and also greatly reduce the possibility of injuries from falls or other mishaps.
-The team of Northern Virginia aging in place specialists at Mr. Handyman breakaging in place modifications into four categories that we focus on.
+There is a wide range of adaptations that can make it more convenient and enjoyable to go about your daily routine while aging in place at home, and also greatly reduce the possibility of injuries from falls or other mishaps.
+The team of Northern Virginia aging-in-place specialists at Mr. Handyman break aging in place modifications into four categories that we focus on.
 These categories are stability, accessibility, visibility, and safety.

 Stability describes improvements that help ensure balance and prevent falls by providing secure places to hold on to while standing and firm, stable seats in locations that don't always have a place to sit, such as the shower.
 Stability modifications are also very important in those difficult transitions between sitting and standing or vice versa, which is often when falls occur.

 Most people like their privacy when they are using the bathroom, for example, but making that transition between standing and sitting on the toilet can be prohibitively difficult for some individuals.
 By installing a simple home addition such as a raised toilet seat and correctly-positioned grab bars, our Northern Virginia aging-in-place handymen can provide accommodations that make the difference between independently using the toilet and needing assistance.